Who we are and how can we help you

-If you would like assistance with developing a sound volunteer policy, please contact PEP Den Haag.
+If you would like assistance with developing a sound volunteer policy, please contact PEP.
 It is best to be proactive and have a strong policy in place before volunteers arrive at your organisation.
-Your policy should include a voluntary agreement that includes the following responsibilities and conditions:
+Your policy should have a voluntary agreement that includes the following responsibilities and conditions:

 'De Haagse Polis' is a free insurance policy for all volunteers in the municipality of The Hague.
-Every citizen of The Hague doing organized voluntary work on a single or regular basis has a right to this policy.
-This policy covers work related injuries, personal valuables, right to legal assistance and liability insurance.
-This insurance is very comprehensive.
-If loss or damage occurs, the volunteer or the organisation must contact Bureau Gemeentelijke Risicomanagement van de Gemeente Den Haag, email: email@example.com or call (070) 353 51 75.
+Every resident of The Hague doing organized voluntary work on a single or regular basis has a right to this policy.
+This insurance is comprehensive and covers work related injuries, personal valuables, right to legal assistance and liability insurance.
+If loss or damage occurs, the volunteer or the organisation must contact Bureau Gemeentelijke Risicomanagement van de Gemeente Den Haag, email email@example.com or call (070) 353 51 75.

-PEP is the innovator, expert, and consultant on matters of civil participation and emancipation in The Hague.
-It is an independent, reliable, customer and service orientated organisation.
-PEP takes responsibility, is proactive, enters into dialogue, is flexible and sustainable.
-A very important added value is PEP's cross-sector approach, which has made it a leader among civil organisations in The Hague.
+PEP is an expert consultant on matters of civil participation and emancipation in The Hague.
+PEP's cross-sector approach, has made it a leader among civil organisations in The Hague.
 It is an independent, reliable, customer and service oriented organisation.
-For more information, or if you have questions, please contact: (070) 302 44 44 or via email firstname.lastname@example.org.
+For more information, or if you have questions please contact Team PEP Helpdesk at 070 302 44 44 or via email firstname.lastname@example.org.

 *Please note, from 26th September 2017, PEP will be organising free walk-in consultation on Monday and Wednesday from 9.00 to 12.00 at the Helpdesk at Riviervismarkt 2.
 Feel free to walk in if you’re in the vicinity.